-By Brittany Enos
+by Brittany Enos

 University of Arizona

-NASA’s Goddard Space Flight Center in Greenbelt, Maryland provides overall mission management, systems engineering, and the safety and mission assurance for OSIRIS-REx.
+NASA’s Goddard Space Flight Center in Greenbelt, Maryland, provides overall mission management, systems engineering, and the safety and mission assurance for OSIRIS-REx.
 Dante Lauretta of the University of Arizona, Tucson, is the principal investigator, and the University of Arizona also leads the science team and the mission’s science observation planning and data processing.
-Lockheed Martin Space in Denver built the spacecraft and is providing flight operations.
+Lockheed Martin Space in Denver built the spacecraft and provides flight operations.
 Goddard and KinetX Aerospace are responsible for navigating the OSIRIS-REx spacecraft.
 OSIRIS-REx is the third mission in NASA’s New Frontiers Program, which is managed by NASA’s Marshall Space Flight Center in Huntsville, Alabama, for the agency’s Science Mission Directorate in Washington.